-Follow the below procedure to execute and test the UDP Demo application.
+Follow the steps below to execute and test the UDP Demo application:

-- 1. Execute the AcclaimDemo by clicking the GO icon in the ZDS II tool bar. - Execute Clientmain.c from Microsoft Visual C++ IDE by pressing CTRL+F5.
-A DOS window opens up as the user-interface with the following menu:
+- 1. Click GO icon in the ZDS II toolbar to execute the AcclaimDemo. - 2.
+Press CTRL+F5 in Microsoft Visual C++ IDE to execute the Clientmain.c.

+A DOS window is displayed as the user-interface with the following menu:

+'''

 Menu: :

-- 1. Read Flash message1 - 2.
-Read Flash message2
+1. Read Flash message1

+2. Read Flash message2

 Enter 1 or 2

-3. In the HyperTerminal console, at the prompt, enter

-udptest 100
+'''

-to execute the normal() thread on the eZ80F91 web server.
-The argument 100 specifies the size of the UDP packet.

-4. In the DOS window, enter either number 1 or 2 after the menu display and press Enter.
+- 3. In the HyperTerminal console, enter udptest 100 at the prompt to execute the normal() thread on the eZ80F91 web server.
+The argument 100 specifies the size of the UDP packet. - 4.
+In the DOS window, enter either number 1 or 2 after the menu display and press the Enter key.
 The number is sent as a UDP message to the eZ80F91 web server.

 The response (a UDP packet) is parsed by the PC client-side program and is printed in the DOS window.

-Observe that the message, is displayed at the DOS prompt when 1 is entered.
+This is message number one is displayed at the DOS prompt when 1 is entered.